Five False Premises of Scottish Separatism: And why they make it Impossible, Impractical, and indeed Immoral for Scotland to SplitTweet

 It's foolish to imagine that if Scotland were somehow "independent", then there could be some kind of "partnership of equals".
 It would not be an equal relationship because the two countries are not equal in terms of political power.

-I am not making a moral judgement when I say that we are unequal.
-I do not mean that one is "better" than the other, or that one is good and one is bad, I am simply observing political reality.
+We are not making a moral judgement when we say that we are unequal.
+We do not mean that one is "better" than the other, or that one is good and one is bad, we are simply observing political reality.

 The reality is that economically, politically, militarily and in its footprint internationally, England has always been more powerful than Scotland and it always will be.